Jorres/custom-configs/README.md

 Use `gnome-tweaks-tool` to remap the Caps-Lock key with ctrl, it would be much easier to delete using `<C-w/h>`, and you do not use Caps-Lock anyway
 It also helps to exit insert mode blazingly fast

-### CCLS
+### C++ language server - CCLS

-`snap install ccls --classic` - installation of a c++ language server place .ccls file into the directory with the following content
+`snap install ccls --classic` - installation of a c++ language server place .ccls file into the directory with the following content, google further

 ```
     g++